Santa Eulària des Riu: Location

-The Town
+Town proper

 At the centre of the town on the ‘Plaça d’Espanya’ is the Ajuntament (town hall) which is now one of the last historical buildings of the town.
 The present building, which has been renovated, dates from 1795 and reflects the typical architecture of the period on the island.
 Nowadays the building is less functional as a town hall and is used with a civic representative purpose.
 In front of the Ajuntament is a small square which has a fountain with a stone surround which faces the busy main street of 'Carrer Saint Jaume'.
-Behind the fountain is a stone monument, erected by the city of Palma, Mallorca to thank and honour the local fishermen who, on 17 January 1913, rescued victims of the shipwrecked steamboat ‘Mallorca’ which had run aground on a reef near the rocky inlet of Redona at Punta Arabí.
+Behind the fountain is a stone monument, erected by the city of Palma de Mallorca, Mallorca to thank and honour the local fishermen who, on 17 January 1913, rescued victims of the shipwrecked steamboat 'Mallorca' which had run aground on a reef near the rocky inlet of Redona at Punta Arabí.
 The town streets run grid like from the 'Plaça d’Espanya' with the 'Carrer Saint Jaume' running west to east.
 The 'Carrer da Sant Vincent' runs parallel, one street back from ‘Carrer Saint Jaume’ with the western end of ‘Plaça d’Espanya’.
 This street is pedestrianized and is filled with tavernas and restaurants.
-The 'Passeig de s’Alamera' is an attractive thoroughfare which runs south from the 'Plaça d’Espanya' down to the seafront.
+The 'Passeig de s'Alamera' is an attractive thoroughfare which runs south from the 'Plaça d'Espanya' down to the seafront.
 This boulevard has a tree lined central pedestrianized area with gardens.
 In the summer this shady "Ramblas" is lined with market stalls selling jewellery, sarongs, tie-dye Thai garb and trinkets of all kinds.
 At the southern end of 'Passeig de s’Alamera' is Santa Eulalia's harbour front with views of the bay.